Lada Dedić's art from her Self Portrait: Artist's Brain series

 Stephanie Voyer, Co-Supervisor, Doctoral Student in Department of Social Anthropology, September 2020 - continuing.

 Laura Farkas, Supervisor, Doctoral Student in Department of Science and Technology Studies, March 2021 – continuing.

 Ingrid Bachner, Committee Member, Doctoral Student in the Gender, Feminism, and Women's Studies program, March 2021 -- continuing.
-Project: TBD.

 Drew Belsky, Committee Member, Doctoral Student in Science and Technology Studies, 2016 - continuing.

 Sarah Blacker, The Science of Contamination, SSHRC funded, 2020 - 2021.

 Lina Pinto Garcia, Supervisor, Doctoral Student in Department of Science and Technology Studies, September 2014 – 2020.

 Project: Tracing the paths of Glucantime: Unveiling the exclusionary practices of therapeutic citizenship